swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Please select **Patient Registration** to register a patient who has not yet received a transplant.

 .. note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
 The recorded information includes current consent status.
-However, no collection of clinical/research data is allowed before transplantation.
-Proper enrollment in the Cohort only starts at the time of transplantation.
+However, no collection of clinical/research data is allowed before transplantation. **Proper enrollment in the Cohort only starts at the time of transplantation**.

 .. note:: If the patient dies while on the waiting list, this information should not be entered in the system as it is a clinical data.
 The patient should be left “open” in waiting list.